 The tax system in Iraq is uncertain and may be subject to change, particularly in relation to the oil and gas sector.
 Taxation of the operating activities of Forza Petroleum in the Kurdistan Region, pursuant to the Kurdistan Region Oil and Gas Law, is governed by general Kurdistan Region tax law and the terms of the PSC for the Hawler license area.
 However, as described further above, it is possible that the terms of the PSC may be invalidated or otherwise may not be enforceable in the Kurdistan Region.
-It is also possible that the arrangements under the PSC may be overridden or adversely affected by the enactment of any future oil and gas or tax law in Iraq or the Kurdistan Region.
-In either case, this could have a Material Adverse Effect.
+It is also possible that the arrangements under the PSC may be overridden or adversely affected by the enactment of any future oil and gas or tax law in Iraq or the Kurdistan Region, or in connection with the recent judgment of the Iraqi Federal Supreme Court.
+In any such case, this could have a Material Adverse Effect.